Birmingham Thunderbolts: Post-XFL developments

 After the league folded, head coach Gerry DiNardo joined the staff of Birmingham sports talk radio station WJOX 690, as did Jay Barker, who also did sports commentary on local CBS TV affiliate WIAT channel 42.
 Barker currently hosts "The Opening Drive" on WJOX 94.5 in Birmingham with Tony Kurre and former NFL kicker Al Del Greco.

 DiNardo returned to his college football coaching roots in 2002 as the head coach of the Indiana Hoosiers football team.
 The team was sometimes jokingly nicknamed "The Fighting DiNardos" in his honor.
 He was fired at the end of the 2004 season.
 He is currently a studio analyst for the Big Ten Network.

+The Thunderbolts were the last playing stop for defensive back Anthony Blevins, after the team folded, Blevins went into coaching at first the high school, then college and NFL levels.
+In 2023, Blevins was named the head coach of the Vegas Vipers of the re-established XFL becoming one of the only links between the new XFL and the original one.